Sign up for

 ~Saturday hours of 10 a.m. to 2 p.m. will begin on July 6 and continue through the end of September.

 ~ The Genealogy Interest Group will resume monthly get-togethers on Sept.
 19 at 6:30 p.m. at the Brick Tavern Museum.
-Note: 3rd Thurs. this month due to another event
+NOTE: The GIG is meeting on the third Thursday of the month in September due to another Historical Society event.

-An upcoming special exhibit and talk presented by the Schuyler County Historical Society will honor the founders of the county’s Italian community.
+A special exhibit and talk presented by the Schuyler County Historical Society are putting the founders of the county’s Italian community in the spotlight.

-July 20 & 28 - Walking Tour of Watkins Glen led by Schuyler County Historian Gary Emerson and others.
-The tours will begin at 10 a.m. at the Seneca Harbor Park Pier.
+Aug.
+25 - Walking Tour of Watkins Glen led by Schuyler County Historian Gary Emerson.
+The tour will begin at 10 a.m. at the Seneca Harbor Park Pier.
 All are welcome.
 Free.

 Visit our Facebook page for updates on the programs